-RotavirusRotavirus is the most common cause of severe gastroenteritis in infants and young children, causing around half of all hospitalised cases of gastroenteritis in children less than 5 years of age.
-Children can be infected with a rotavirus several times during their lives.
-Rotavirus spreads by contact with infected faeces and probably through faecally contaminated food, water and respiratory droplets.
+Rotavirus is the most common cause of severe gastroenteritis in infants and young children, causing around half of all hospitalised cases in children under five years of age.
+Children can be infected with a rotavirus several times during their lives, and infection can occur despite very high standards of hygiene.

-- For technical information or information about vaccines, refer to the rotavirus section of the Australian Immunisation Handbook 10th Edition 2013.
+- For technical information or information about vaccines, refer to the rotavirus section of the Australian Immunisation Handbook 10th edition 2013.